raspberrypilearning/comic-character/en/step_2.md

 Developers can add, delete, or modify elements and content on the page dynamically.
 This is commonly used to update the page without requiring a full page reload.

 + Data Exchange:
-It facilitates the exchange of data between the web page and the server.
+It facilitates the exchange of data between the webpage and the server.

 --- /collapse ---